Influenza A virus subtype H1N1

+Each year, three influenza strains are chosen for inclusion in the forthcoming year's seasonal flu vaccination by the Global Influenza Surveillance and Response System of the World Health Organization (WHO).
+Since 1999, every annual formulation has included one strain of A/H1N1 as well as two other influenza strains – together representing strains thought most likely to cause significant human suffering in the coming season.

 Swine influenza

 Swine influenza (also known as swine flu or pig flu) is a respiratory disease that occurs in pigs that is caused by the Influenza A virus.
 Influenza viruses that are normally found in swine are known as swine influenza viruses (SIVs).

-The known SIV strains include influenza C and the subtypes of influenza A known as H1N1, H1N2, H3N1, H3N2 and H2N3.
-Pigs can also become infected with the H4N6 and H9N2 subtypes.
+The three main subtypes of SIV that circulate globally are A(H1N1), A(H1N2), and A(H3N2).
+These subtypes are well adapted to pigs and are different from human influenza viruses of the same subtype.

 Swine influenza virus is common throughout pig populations worldwide.
 Transmission of the virus from pigs to humans is not common and does not always lead to human influenza, often resulting only in the production of antibodies in the blood.
 If transmission does cause human influenza, it is called zoonotic swine flu or a variant virus.
 People with regular exposure to pigs are at increased risk of swine flu infection.
 Properly cooking the meat of an infected animal removes the risk of infection.

 Pigs experimentally infected with the strain of swine flu that caused the human pandemic of 2009–10 showed clinical signs of flu within four days, and the virus spread to other uninfected pigs housed with the infected ones.